Payment in lieu of notice (PILON)

 How can I get a payment in lieu of notice?

-To work out the statutory minimum notice period that you are entitled to, figure out the amount of time worked continuously for your employer.
+To calculate out the statutory minimum notice period that you, as an employee, are entitled to, figure out the amount of time you’ve worked continuously for your employer.

 Want help to calculate payment in lieu of notice?